PRE-CONTEST DIETING | East Coast Muscle

 Preparing the Right Meal

 Okay, now you know the grams for each macronutrient for each meal, but you need to know what the best foods are for losing body fat.
-Listed below are the best sources of each macronutrient excluding fat because it is in lean meats and protein powders you are eating.
+Listed below are the best sources of each macronutrient excluding fat because it is in lean meats and whey protein powders you are eating.

 Combine any three, one from each column, and you have a pre-contest meal.
 Portion size will depend on the amount of grams you are permitted at each meal.